 To use an example, here at A2 Hosting we enable you to manage your domains through a personalized cPanel.
 This is the most popular type of web control panel around, so chances are you’re familiar with it (which should make management more straightforward).
 Other domain registration services use their own custom panels.
 This isn’t necessarily worse, but depending on the service might involve a steeper learning curve.

 In summary, it’s smart to be picky about which domain registrar you use.
 You may want to choose one that offers premium top-level domains.
 At the very least, you want to use a service that’s not going to make your life more complicated, which brings us to our next point.

-What Should You Look For in a Domain Registrar?
+What Should You Look For In Registrar When Buying Domain Names?